 Now, you won’t get partial credit on SAT Math the way you can in school, but showing your work on the SAT can help you keep your thought process straight and reduce the chance of careless errors.

-Write out any calculations you do, as well as the steps to solve other problems, whether you’re solving for x or simplifying a multi-variable expression.
-Many of the No Calculator problems require multiple steps, so writing out your work will help you keep track of your thinking and avoid errors.
+Use your scrap paper to write out any calculations you do, as well as the steps to solve other problems, whether you’re solving for x or simplifying a multi-variable expression.
+Many of the problems require multiple steps, so writing out your work will help you keep track of your thinking and avoid errors.

 #11: Know When to Put the Calculator Down